animafps/blog/src/posts/why-higher-cpi-is-better.md

 tags:
 - periphirals
 - guides
-description: As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better
+description: "As more and more people pick up a gaming mouse it's important to understand what all the settings mean for your mouse and if 400 DPI or 800 DPI is good enough or is there better"
 ---

 As more and more people pick up a gaming mouse it's important to understand